 - 1. Gather information based on submission of the Sanction Letter, and supporting documents submitted by the faculty member. - 2.
 Provide notification of hearing date and time to student upon receiving notice from the student requesting a hearing by the Honor Council and letter of acknowledgment by SCCE. - 3.
-Administer a Judicial Hold on the student file while the case is adjudicated and sanctions are imposed. - 4.
-Serve the role of record keeper and case manager for all Honor Council meetings and/or hearings. - 5.
+Administer a Judicial Hold on the student file while the case is adjudicated and sanctions are imposed and/or in accordance with the Standard Administrative Procedures 11.99.02.L0.01.

+- 4. Serve the role of record keeper and case manager for all Honor Council meetings and/or hearings. - 5.
 Notify the student of the outcome of the Honor Council meeting. - 6.
 Include the faculty member, department/division Chair, Dean, and Provost as recipients of both the initial letter to the alleged student respondent and the final outcome notification letter.

-7. Develop, implement and coordinate Honor Council trainings.
+Other University administrators with a legitimate-right-to-know will also be notified of outcome. - 7.
+Develop, implement and coordinate Honor Council trainings.

-If the student fails to respond to the letter, the student waives his/her right to a hearing by the Honor Council, and the SCCE will retain the case for record.
+If the student fails to respond to the letter, the student waives their right to a hearing by the Honor Council, and the SCCE will retain the case for record.
 Student appeals of original allegation of academic misconduct must be submitted in writing within ten University business days to the SCCE for Honor Council review.